asifr/presskit/README.md

 ## Changes

-- Unreleased - New plugin system using pluggy, livereload plugin for automatic browser refresh, CLI migrated to click, init command accepts an optional directory argument, new `compile` command for standalone file compilation, frontmatter support for HTML files, frontmatter data sources support
+- Unreleased - New plugin system using pluggy, livereload plugin for automatic browser refresh, CLI migrated to click, init command accepts an optional directory argument, new `compile` command for standalone file compilation, frontmatter support for HTML files, frontmatter data sources support, copy static assets with glob patterns
 - 0.0.6 - CLI upgrades, sources are now defined as a list in the config, smart reload only builds changed files
 - 0.0.5 - Filters and functions for Jinja2 templates, new `template_debug()` function for debugging templates
 - 0.0.4 - Bug fix for DuckDB data source to read relative paths correctly, DuckDB read-only mode, `--version` flag for CLI